e-stoddard/CIS-106-Eric-Stoddard/README.md

 ## Assignment 4

 In this assignment I was able to code my first program without the help of Flowgorithm.
 Using only the textbook as reference I was able to write a program that converts miles into yards, feet and inches.
 I was also able to successfully debug my program using Thonny's built in debugger.
 This is a good first step for me and gives me confidence to start confidence to start coding more difficult programs.

+## Assignment 5

+In this assignment I learned how to use functions within a program.
+For activity 1 I used Flowgorithm to create the program and generate the corresponding pseudocode and Python code.
+This was helpful for me to see how each fucntion should be placed within the program.
+I chose to do an activity I have done before without the use of functions to see the difference they would make.